sunesimonsen/7W17732/Readme.md

 jQuery is a JavaScript library for manipulating the HTML DOM in a browser independent way.

 Open www.jayway.com in Firefox or Chrome.
 Try running the following lines in the developer console one by one.
-Open the console in Chrome by pressing CS-j and CS-k in Firefox.
+You can open the developer console in Chrome by pressing `CS-j` and `CS-k` in Firefox.

     $('.topNavigation a').css({color: 'pink'})
     $("h1 a").fadeOut("slow").fadeIn("slow")
     $('#siteBody .homePageBox .content').css({border: 'thick solid pink'})
     $('#siteBody .homePageBox .content h3:eq(1)').text(".:jQuery:.").css({color: 'red', textAlign: 'center', fontSize: '3em'});

-As you can see jQuery is a very powerful tool and is the basis for many JavaScript frameworks.

-Let's just take a look at what is going on above. <b>$</b> is a reference to jQuery.
-We uses jQuery to select a group of elements to work on using a CSS3 selector.
-Then we instruct jQuery what to do with the selected elements.
+Let's just take a look at what is going on above. `$` is a reference to jQuery, that is uses to select a group of elements to work on using a CSS3 selector.
+When we have selected a group of element, we instruct jQuery what to do with the selected elements.

 So the statement below means: Select all links that is nested within an element with the css class *topNavigation* and change the text color to pink.